-Globally 2.5 billion people live without access to improved sanitation: 1 billion of these people practice open defecation.
-Despite significant gains — almost 1.9 billion people gained access to toilets or latrines since 1990 — sanitation remains one of the most off-track Millennium Development Goals (MDG) globally.
-Only 64% of the world’s population has access to improved sanitation, but 70% of the Sub-Saharan Africa population and 59% of South Asia still lack access.
-At current rates of progress, the world will miss the MDG for sanitation by over half a billion people.
+Globally 2.4 billion people live without access to improved sanitation: Almost 1 billion of these people practice open defecation.
+Despite significant gains — almost 2.1 billion people gained access to toilets or latrines since 1990 — sanitation was one of the most off-track Millennium Development Goals (MDG) globally.
+Only 68% of the world’s population has access to improved sanitation, but 70% of the Sub-Saharan Africa population and 53% of South Asia still lack access.
+The world missed the MDG target for sanitation by almost 700 million people.

 Sanitation lies at the root of many other development challenges, as poor sanitation impacts public health, education, and the environment.
-Poor sanitation, water, and hygiene lead to about 700,000 premature deaths annually.
+Almost 1,000 children under five die each day from diarrhea caused by inadequate water, sanitation and hygiene.
 Without sanitation girls are more likely to drop out of school or are vulnerable to attacks while seeking privacy.
 Recent analysis shows that ending open defecation can save children’s lives by reducing disease transmission, stunting, and under-nutrition, which are important for childhood cognitive development and future economic productivity.